RX0110/xc410_FIO/README.md

 # Boston Police Department Field Interrogation and Observation Dataset

 This repository contains data from BPD's FIO [dataset](https://data.boston.gov/dataset/boston-police-department-fio), merged across years and cleaned in two analysis-ready CSV files.
-The merged files include data from the second half of 2015 through the end of 2019.
+The merged files include data from the second half of 2015 through the end of 2022.

+The cleaning process from https://github.com/jacoblurye/bpd-fio-data.

 Each row in the `fio_contacts.csv` file pertains to a single police field interrogation or observation event.
 Each row in the `fio_people.csv` file pertains to a person involved in one of those FIOs.
 Each stop in `fio_contacts.csv` has a unique identifier, `fc_num`, that links to the people in `fio_people.csv` who were contacted.
 Also included is `nested_fio_data.json`, a JSON object keyed on `fc_num` with each value representing a single FIO contact and the people it involved.